-Problem Possible Cause Solution Flow of the column is exceedingly slow (i.e., < 0.5mL/minute) Outgassing of buffers or sample on the column is blocking the resin pores with microscopic air bubbles Degas buffers and remove air bubbles from column (see Additional Information Available on Our Website section for suggested Tech Tip protocol) Considerable antibody Antibody of interest is at very low Use serum-free medium for cell supernatant samples purified but no specific antibody of interest detected concentration Affinity purify the antibody using the specific antigen coupled to an a affinity support such as Thermo Scientific AminoLink Plus Immobilization Kit (Product No. 44894) Antibody was purified but is degraded, as determined by Antibody is sensitive to low-pH Elution Buffer Try Gentle Ag/Ab Elution Buffer (see Related Thermo Scientific Products) lack of function Downstream application is sensitive to neutralized Elution Buffer Desalt or dialyze eluted sample into suitable buffer No protein detected in any elution fraction Sample devoid of antibody species or isotype that binds to Protein A Refer to the Binding Characteristics Table for Protein A (see Additional Information Available on Our Website section) Antibody bands interfere with antigen detection after immunoprecipitation Antibody is eluted along with the antigen Crosslink antibody to the Protein A by using the Thermo Scientific Pierce Crosslink IP Kit (Product No. 26147)
+Problem Possible Cause Solution Flow of the column is exceedingly slow (i.e., < 0.5mL/minute) Outgassing of buffers or sample on the column has blocked resin pores with microscopic air bubbles Degas buffers and remove air bubbles from column (see Additional Information section for suggested Tech Tip protocol) Considerable antibody Antibody of interest is at low Use serum-free medium for cell supernatant samples purified, but no specific antibody of interest detected concentration Affinity purify the antibody using the specific antigen coupled to an a affinity support such as Thermo Scientific AminoLink Plus Immobilization Kit (Product No. 44894) Antibody was purified but is degraded (as determined by Antibody is sensitive to low-pH elution Buffer Try Gentle Ag/Ab Elution Buffer (see Related Thermo Scientific Products) lack of function in downstream assay) Downstream application is sensitive to neutralized Elution Buffer Desalt or dialyze eluted sample into suitable buffer No protein detected in any elution fraction Sample devoid of antibody species or isotype that binds to Protein A Refer to the Binding Characteristics Table for Protein A (see Additional Information section) Antibody bands interfere with antigen detection after immunoprecipitation Antibody is eluted along with the antigen Crosslink antibody to the Protein A by using the Thermo Scientific Pierce Crosslink IP Kit (Product No. 26147)